 Water Budget Adjustment

 Water budgets are a tool to help manage water use.
 They’ve been proven to be extremely effective, and have been in use since 2009 in Castle Rock.
-These budgets are calculated with actual indoor usage and on an individual property’s landscaped area and plant type.
-The goal of any customer is to keep water consumption, indoors and outdoors, within that budget for the most efficient water consumption.
+These budgets are calculated with actual indoor usage and with an individual property’s landscaped area and plant type.
+The goal is to keep water consumption, indoors and outdoors, within that budget for the most efficient water consumption.
 Recently, a new aerial map has been used to recalculate the landscaped area and plant type for irrigation customers.

 What is a water budget?

 A tool to manage water usage efficiently, found on your statement.

 A water budget is divided into tiers, with each tier charged at a higher rate, to encourage conservation.
 Tier 1 is Indoor Usage and calculated as an average of your actual usage during the winter months.
 Tier 2 is Outdoor Usage and is calculated based on your property’s actual landscape area, along with identified plant material.
 Tier 3 is Excessive Use and should be avoided.
 There is also a surcharge for amounts over 40,000 gallons / month.